agbanusi/agbanusi/README.md

-# Hi there 👋, I'm John Agbanusi!
+# Hi 👋, I'm John Agbanusi!

 ### I'm a full stack web developer, with main skills in React.js for frontend development and Node.js+Express and Python + Flask for backend, with MongoDB as database, also have skills in Vue.js, Fast API+Python, etc. You're welcome to review and critique any project I've done so far.
 ##